Real-World Applications

 Ensuring voter privacy and the integrity of election results is crucial.
 HE can play a role in developing secure and verifiable electronic voting systems.

-• How HE helps (often PHE): Votes can be cast in an encrypted form.
+- How HE helps (often PHE): Votes can be cast in encrypted form.
 The system can then homomorphically sum these encrypted votes to get an encrypted total.
-Only designated authorities with the decryption key can reveal the final tally.
-Individual votes remain confidential throughout the process.
-Similar principles apply to confidential surveys.
+Only designated authorities can reveal the final tally, keeping individual votes confidential throughout.

 6. Internet of Things (IoT) Security

-IoT devices generate a constant stream of data, which can be personal or sensitive (e.g., data from smart home devices or medical sensors).
+IoT devices generate constant streams of data, which can be personal or sensitive (e.g., smart home data or medical sensors).
 HE can protect this data while it is transmitted and processed.